 Students may also transfer credits earned at the college with grades of "C" or better.
-To see what courses can be transferred to articulated institutions, see articulation agreement in http://www.comfsm.fm/?q=articulation-table.
+To see what courses can be transferred to articulated institutions, see the college's articulations with U.S. regionally accredited institutions.

 Dual Enrollment for High School Students